Demi Moore Shares She Had A Miscarriage At Six Months With Ashton Kutcher’s Baby

 “I had no career.
 No relationship.
 Something was going on, including my organs slowly shutting down, the root was a major heavy viral load.”

-But in a recent report in The Inquisitr, Moore’s book isn’t just about falling down, but about getting back up.
-The actor recently posted for the cover of Harper’s Bazaar completely unclothed, as an ode to her Vanity Fair cover from back in the day, looking fit in her fifties.
+But in a recent report in The Inquisitr, Moore’s book isn’t just about falling down but about getting back up.
+The actor recently posed for the cover of Harper’s Bazaar completely unclothed, as an ode to her Vanity Fair cover from back in the day, looking fit in her 50s.